Skip to content Skip to content

 4/12/2016 Document, Report, or Work plan Review - other Approved final work plan for the burn site located southeast of the Transmitter Building 417 (TX AOC3) and the former burn barrel located southwest of the burn site (SAN AOC1).
 Contaminated soil at these locations will be excavated and transported off-site for treatment.
 Field screening for lead will be performed using a Niton x-ray fluorescence analyzer.
 Excavation confirmation samples will be analyzed for lead, diesel range organics, residual range organics, and dioxins.
 Melody Debenham

 9/27/2016 Document, Report, or Work plan Review - other Approved final report documenting removal and off-site treatment of lead and petroleum contaminated soil from two former burn areas.
-Confirmation sample results from limits of excavation were all below cleanup levels.
+The confirmation sample results at the former Burn Pit (TX AOC3) and former Burn Barrel Area (SAN AOC1) were below the ingestion cleanup levels.
 Melody Debenham

 5/2/2018 Update or Other Action Responsible party is waiting for FY18 funding to decommission the groundwater monitoring wells.
 Danielle Duncan

-10/2/2018 Document, Report, or Work plan Review - other Approved a work plan to decommission the groundwater monitoring wells in support of site closure.
+10/2/2018 Document, Report, or Work plan Review - other Work Plan Approved: Coghlan Island Monitoring Well Decommissioning (Brice, 2018).
+The purpose of the work plan is to decommission 10 groundwater monitoring wells.
 Danielle Duncan

 Contaminant Information